-Vegetable curry is a warm and flavorful dish that tastes great anytime of the year.
-Serve t alongside basmati rice and with a mango lassi for the full Indian restaurant experience.
+Indian vegetable curry with coconut milk is a warm and flavorful dish that tastes great anytime of the year.
+Serve it alongside basmati rice and with a mango lassi for the full Indian restaurant experience.

 One of our favorite dishes that is in our dinner rotation is Indian vegetable curry!
 We are huge fans of Indian food and always have been for as long as I can remember.

 The spices that are in this vegetable curry recipe are just amazing and make anything you throw into this dish taste great.
 It is a great way to make an all vegetable meal taste amazing.